Liz Rosenthal: New Thoughts on VR Distribution

 You need a distribution strategy,” says Liz Rosenthal, Founder & CEO of Power to the Pixel and Programmer of immersive content for Venice International Film Festival, the official competition section.
 Liz elaborates with VRTL Editor-in-Chief, Justine Harcourt de Tourville, the different venues (some overlooked) for VR distribution and challenges creators to start their process with distribution in mind.
 Liz also shared what the VR competition at Venice means for the field.

-Justine: Good morning, Liz Rosenthal here in Berlin.
+Justine: Good morning, our [inaudible] Liz Rosenthal here in Berlin.
 And we are going to have another podcast here with Virtual.
 I’m Justine Harcourt-de-Tourville, and we’re very excited to meet you this morning.
 Welcome.

 Liz: Hi, Justine.
 Thanks for inviting me on the podcast.

 Justine: Well, I appreciate it.
 Listen.
 You were invited at the VR NOW Summit, which covered VR obviously here at the Berlinale.
 And you had a great presentation that talked a lot about VR distribution.
 But before we go into that, let’s talk about your biggest claim to fame in VR at Venice Film Festival.
 It’s strange to be at Berlinale and we’ll talk about the Venice Film Festival but tell us about it.

 Liz: So, Venice is obviously warm where we’re standing outside in the [inaudible] in Berlin.
 So, I’m one of the curators of Venice VR along with Michelle Reilhac.
 We set up the section.
 It’s the first official competition section in an A-list Film Festival, which is an important…